Flying Cars Coming Out For 2014. To fly or drive the PAL-V-One, the future drivers (or pilots) will need between 20 and 30 hours of flying lessons.

 THE TRANSITION by TERRAFUGIA

 On the other hand, there is the Transition, another prototype flying vehicle that was presented at the New York Auto Show.
 It is manufactured by the U.S. company Terrafugia.
-This prototype does not resemble what fiction usually shows us since its appearance is rather of a small airplane.
+This prototype does not resemble what fiction usually shows us since its appearance is rather that of a small airplane.
 Just like the PAL-V One, it also works with gasoline.

 Terrafugia Transition The Terrafugia Transition during its first test flight was 8 minutes in the air and reached about 425 meters.